 All the content at this grade level are connected to the Standards for Mathematical Practices.
-The 2013 Grade 5 Common Core Mathematics Test will include questions that require students to connect mathematical content and Standards for Mathematical Practices.
+The 2014 Grade 5 Common Core Mathematics Test will include questions that require students to connect mathematical content and mathematical practices.

 For more information about the CCLS and Standards for Mathematical Practice, please refer to http://engageny.org/resource/new-york-state-p-12-common-core-learning-standards-for-mathematics/.